The Hustler: Themes

 The Hustler is, fundamentally, a story of what it means to be a human being, couched within the context of winning and losing.
 Describing the film, Robert Rossen said: "My protagonist, Fast Eddie, wants to become a great pool player, but the film is really about the obstacles he encounters in attempting to fulfill himself as a human being.
 He attains self-awareness only after a terrible personal tragedy which he has caused — and then he wins his pool game."
 Roger Ebert concurs with this assessment, citing The Hustler as "one of the few American movies in which the hero wins by surrendering, by accepting reality instead of his dreams".

 The film was also somewhat autobiographical for Rossen, relating to his dealings with the House Un-American Activities Committee (HUAC).
 A screenwriter during the 1930s and '40s, he had been involved with the Communist Party in the 1930s and refused to name names at his first HUAC appearance.
 Ultimately he changed his mind and identified friends and colleagues as party members.
 Similarly, Felson sells his soul and betrays the one person who really knows and loves him in a Faustian pact to gain character.
 Rossen also takes aim at capitalism, often showing money as a malign and corrupting influence.
 Eddie, Bert and Findley are all shown to be perverted by their pursuit of money.
 Of the pool hall inhabitants, only Minnesota Fats, who never handles money himself, focusing only on the game he is playing, is uncorrupted and undamaged by the end.
 He is beaten, but knows when to quit.
-Rossen often points out and exposes class divisions; for example, when Minnesota Fats asks Preacher, a junkie willing to run errands, to get him some "White Tavern whiskey, a glass and some ice", Eddie counters by ordering cheap bourbon, without any of the niceties: "J.T.S.
+Rossen often points out and exposes class divisions; for example, when Minnesota Fats asks Preacher, a junkie willing to run errands, to get him some "White Tavern whiskey [a lower proof blended], a glass and some ice", Eddie counters by ordering a Bottled in Bond 100 proof straight bourbon, without any of the niceties: "J.T.S.
 Brown, no ice, no glass."